If parenthood came with a GPS, it would mostly just say "recalculating". - Simon Holland

 But aren't parenthood and parenting the same thing?
 I thought so too, at first.
 And then I discovered:

-You’ll probably find that the parenting, “about your baby,” stuff is actually pretty straight forward.
-Much of it is instinct or common sense.
-And for the bits that aren’t, well, there’s plenty of great books and other resources to guide you.
+Parenting is about your relationship with your baby.
+Feeding, changing, settling.
+Learning their signals for hunger, tiredness and affection, that sort of thing.
+It's about figuring out and nurturing your little one as they grow through their different stages (newborn, baby, toddler, teen).
+You’ll probably find this stuff is actually pretty straight forward.
+A lot of it is instinct or common sense.
+And for the bits that aren’t, there’s plenty of great books, resources and professionals to guide you.